-Workers’ Compensation Philadelphia Lawyer
+Philadelphia Workers Compensation Lawyer

-Workers’ Compensation is different from Personal Injury law in that the award you would receive as an injured worker is based more on your salary than on the severity of your injury.
+Workers’ Compensation is different from Personal Injury law, in that the award you receive as an injured worker is based more on your salary than on the severity of your injury.
 Generally, you would receive about 2/3 of your average weekly wage in the judge finds you have a compensable injury.
-The Workers’ Compensation award is tax free, so it ends up being close to your take home pay.
-All of your work related medical costs are also paid if it is found that you suffered a work related injury.
+The Workers’ Compensation award is tax-free, so it winds up being close to your take-home pay.
+All of your work-related medical costs will also be paid if it is found that you suffered a work-related injury.
 What is similar to personal injury law is that you do not pay any money up front to a workers’ compensation attorney.
-You only pay your lawyer if you win your case.
-The lawyer’s fee in a workers’ compensation case is 20% of your award.
+You will only pay your lawyer if you win your case.
+The attorney’s fee in a workers’ compensation case is 20% of your award.

-Philadelphia Workers' Compensation Lawyer
+Philadelphia Workers' Compensation Attorney Free Consultation

 Proving a workers’ compensation case can be difficult.
 Medical evidence is always required.
 A doctor must provide evidence that you suffered a Work Injury and that injury has caused a disability which resulted in a loss of wages.
 Your employer also has the right to have you examined by a doctor of their choosing in order to determine the nature and extent of your injury.
 That doctor will also have an opinion regarding your level of disability.
 It is possible to suffer a work injury in which you would have your medical bills paid, but for which you would not receive compensation.
 Your employer can offer you a different job which you are capable of performing at the same rate of pay, in which case you would not be eligible for workers' compensation.